OpenFeign/feign/README.md

 V find(@QueryMap CustomPojo customPojo);
 ```

 When used in this manner, the query map will be generated using member variable names as query parameter names.
-The following POJO will generate query params of "name={name}&number={number}"
+The following POJO will generate query params of "/find?name={name}&number={number}" (as usual, if any value is null, it will be left out).

 ```java
 public class CustomPojo {